Shizen/jsdoc-view/README.md

 ## Known Issues

+Listed below are my known issues for this project.
+If you have a comment, suggestion, request or other input on this project, please ask a question or leave a comment on the [vscode marketplace page for this project](https://marketplace.visualstudio.com/items?itemName=Shinworks.jsdoc-view).
+If you encounter an issue, even one listed here, and would like to see it fixed, please go to the [github issues](https://github.com/Shizen/jsdoc-view/issues) tracker and file an issue.
+This project is very much in an "on demand" mode.
+If there is no demand, only issues which bother me sufficiently in contrast to my available time will actually get addressed.

 - Better UI feedback.
 This is stone age reporting :(
 - Command debouncing (a brief survey shows some debouncing is in place, but I'm 65% sure it's not complete ;)
 - `favicon` settings do not show up as the icon for the tab in `vscode`.
 I have noticed this but not researched it.